About

 How it's built

-A handful of commitments that actually mean something.
+A handful of commitments.

 01